 Eating heart-healthy options doesn’t have to feel like deprivation.
 Think of it as adding food to your diet, rather than taking away.
-With dishes like grilled salmon, homemade hummus, fresh and dense salads, and refreshing soups and desserts, you can serve amazing meals everyone in your family will love.
+With dishes like grilled salmon recipes, homemade hummus, fresh and dense salads, and savory soups and stews, you can serve amazing meals everyone in your family will love.
 And that makes for a happy and healthy heart.

 - Black Bean and Corn Salad